Vampirella: Harris continuity

 After relaunching Vampirella with the miniseries Morning In America, written by Kurt Busiek, Harris Comics published the story "Mystery Walk", which revised Vampirella's origin.
-She learns she is, in fact, the daughter of Lilith, whom popular medieval Jewish lore depicts as the first wife of Adam.
+She learns she is, in fact, the daughter of Lilith, whom popular medieval lore depicts as the first wife of Adam.
 Lilith would not submit to Adam and, cast out of Eden by God, spawned demons.
 She later repented and went to Eden to bear children to fight the evil she had created.
 Her first attempt was Madek and Magdalene, who turned to evil; Vampirella was her second.
 Madek and Magdalene brainwashed her into believing she was from Drakulon.

 Further retcons were presented in Vampirella Lives and in Blood Lust.
 Drakulon is real, but is a place in Hell.
 Vampirella was brought to Eden, not born there.
 It was Lilith, not Madek and Magdalene, who made believe Drakulon was another planet.
 Vampirella restores the rivers of blood to Drakulon, which weakens Lilith, who is killed by the hand of God.

 A further revision in the "World's End" storyline revealed Lilith did not really repent and raised Vampirella to be good because she wanted to release the Heart of Darkness (heart of the fallen angel Malkuth) from Metatron's lance, which could only be done by a good person.
 Another retcon, in Vampirella: Revelations, reveals the reason Lilith raised Vampirella to be good was that the existence of vampires made Lilith weaker and she wanted someone to kill them.
 Lilith used a magic mirror to make Vampirella believe whatever variation on her origin was necessary at the time.